 Number of promotions from level r to level r+1, for gender g, at time t = prg nrg(t) (10)

 Promotion rates are independent of department churn, meaning that hiring and attrition do not influence the number of promotions.
-Promotion is based upon department internal standards such as publication rates, participation in department committees, among other activities.
+Promotion is based on department standards such as publication rates, teaching and participation in department committees.

 The promotion rates for male and female professors are based on department level data.
 However, setting a common promotion rate does not seem to change the underlying dynamics.[???]